Tattoo Aftercare

 An alcohol-free antimicrobial or antibacterial mouth rinse should be used according to package instructions.
 Two examples are Tech 2000 and Biotene.
 These may be available in the oral medications section of your local drugstores.

-Also: Mild sea sale water rinses.
+Also: Mild sea salt water rinses.
 Dissolve a pinch (1/4 teaspoon) non-iodized (iodine-free) sea salt to one cup (8 oz.) warm to hot distilled or bottled water.
 (Avoid hot water for the first few days).
 If you have high blood pressure or heart problems, you will need to eliminate the sea salt, and use only plain warm water rinses.

 Rinse mouth for 30-60 seconds with solution after meals during the entire minimum initial healing time.
 Do not use more than 4-5 times daily and use it over intervals spaced throughout the entire day.